pippinbarr/cart263-2021/topics/ai/introducing-ml5js.md

 This actually takes us to the full documentation of the library, just to a section that's about the very basics of getting set up.
 It gives us links to external resources like Daniel Schiffman's videos and more.

-It gives us the **script tag** we know we'll need to include the library in our own projects.
+It gives us the **script tag** we know we'll need to include the library in our own projects, so that's well worth remembering or saving for later.

 It shows both a plain JavaScript and a **p5.js specific** example of getting the library running.